granatumx/gbox-glog/README.md

-> `gbox-py` is a gbox that provides a number of gboxes from Python.
-It is part of the standard gbox set.
+> `gbox-glog` is a gbox that performas generalized log transform on a set of standard genes.